SAP/ui5-webcomponents/packages/icons/README.md

 <ui5-icon name="accept"></ui5-icon>
 ```

-The package provides two versions of each icon (SAP Icons version 4.x and SAP Icons version 5.x).
+The package provides two versions of each icon (SAP Icons v4 and SAP Icons v5).
 If you don't specify a collection name like in the example above,
 the framework will detect the current theme and render the corresponding icon - `SAP Icons v5` for SAP Horizon theme family  (sap_horizon, sap_horizon_dark, etc.), and `SAP Icons v4` for all the rest (sap_fiori_3, sap_fiori_3_dark, etc.).

 ### Collections `SAP-icon-v4` and `SAP-icon-v5`